-In order to simplify the transition amplitude in \cref{eq:transMaster} we impose the following assumptions arising from the typical exposure process: \begin{enumerate}[label = A.\arabic*] \item The wave vector $\bm{k}$ and the wave frequency $\omega$ of light are sharply peaked around $\bm{k}_{0}$ and $\omega_{0}$ (i.e., quasi-monochromatic)so that the investigated physical scale of the spacetime satisfies
+To simplify the transition amplitude in \eqref{eq:transMaster}, we impose the following assumptions arising from a typical exposure process: \begin{enumerate} \item The wave vector $\bm{k}$ and wave frequency $\omega$ of light sharply peak around $\bm{k}_{0}$ and $\omega_{0}$ (i.e., quasi-monochromatic) so that the investigated physical scale of the spacetime satisfies

 where $\Delta \bm{k}_{0} = \bm{k} - \bm{k}_{0}$ and $\Delta \omega_{0} = \omega - \omega_{0}$.
-The first condition in \cref{eq:con1} reflects that we are interested in the spatially localized detection of light achieved by restricting the spatial integration domain in \cref{eq:transMaster}.
-Therefore, otherwise specified, the spatial integration domain in \cref{eq:transMaster} in the below is taken to be small enough to satisfy the condition in \cref{eq:con1}. \item The charged medium (i.e. the photoresist) is isotropic on the orthogonal plane of $\bm{k}_{0}$.
-For notational simplicity, we take $\bm{k}_{0}$ to be along with the $z$-direction so that $xy$-plane is the orthogonal plane of $\bm{k}_{0}$. \end{enumerate}
+The first condition in \eqref{eq:con1} reflects our interest in the spatially localized detection of light achieved by restricting the spatial integration domain in \eqref{eq:transMaster}.
+Therefore, unless otherwise specified, the spatial integration domain in \eqref{eq:transMaster} in the below is taken to be small enough to satisfy the condition in \eqref{eq:con1}. \item The charged medium (i.e., the photoresist) is isotropic on the orthogonal plane of $\bm{k}_{0}$.
+For notational simplicity, we assume $\bm{k}_{0}$ to be along the $z$-direction so that $xy$-plane is the orthogonal plane of $\bm{k}_{0}$. \end{enumerate}